-The Lamont Elementary School District (LESD) serves approximately 2,896 students, grades TK-8, and employs approximately 460 staff members.
+The Lamont Elementary School District (LESD) serves approximately 2,697 students, grades TK-8, and employs approximately 460 staff members.
 Lamont Elementary School District is a four-school TK-8 district located in an unincorporated rural farming community of Lamont with a population of around 13,500.
 The area recognized as Lamont spans from a community known as Hilltop on the north to Weedpatch on the south, east, and west about two miles in each direction.
-The district's vision is "Committed to providing a positive, safe learning environment in which students gain the knowledge necessary for successful school achievement."
-We recognize the pivotal role parents play in creating an environment in which students feel safe and come to school ready to learn.
-Listening, speaking, reading, writing, and thinking are viewed as the keys to successful "student achievement."
+The district's vision is "Committed to providing a positive, safe learning environment in which students gain the knowledge necessary for successful student achievement."
+We recognize the pivotal role parents and staff play in creating an environment in which students feel safe and come to school ready to learn.
+We believe the keys to successful student achievement are listening, speaking, reading, writing, and mathematical thinking.
 The unincorporated Lamont community has a significant portion of its population working as farm laborers and the majority of the parents speak only Spanish in the home.
-91% of the students are considered socio-economically disadvantaged.
-Basic student demographics indicate that 99% are of Hispanic descent, 1% are of other descent, 53% are English Language Learners, and 424 of our students come from Migrant families.
-Mt.View Middle School houses 7th and 8th grade, Alicante Elementary houses TK-6th grades, Myrtle Avenue houses 4th-6th grades and Lamont Elementary houses TK-3rd grades.
+87% of the students are considered socio-economically disadvantaged.
+Basic student demographics indicate that 99% are of Hispanic descent, 1% are of other descent, 52% are English Language Learners, and 387 of our students come from Migrant families.
+Mt.View Middle School houses 7th and 8th grade, Alicante Elementary houses TK-6th grades', Myrtle Avenue houses 4th-6th grades and Lamont Elementary houses TK-3rd grades.

-Our Mission Statement is "The primary mission of all the schools in the Lamont Elementary School District is to develop within each student a positive self-image and to teach all students the necessary skills to enable them to acquire and use knowledge in a positive productive manner."
+Our Mission Statement is "The primary mission of all the schools in the Lamont Elementary School District is to develop within each student a positive self-image and to teach all students the necessary skills to enable them to acquire and use knowledge in a positive productive manner to become contributing citizens in our community."
 The District strives to unlock the potential of tomorrow by building confident, innovative learners today.
 We continue to realize this vision through a personalized learning environment.
 We have 1:1 iPad devices for all students supporting them in acquiring 21st Century Learning Skills.
 We have reliable connectivity in all of our schools to support student learning.
 This year we have also provided access beyond the classroom to support student learning in students' homes and allow them to learn from home.
 The District has four preschool programs, a parent education program, Transitional Kindergarten, and a wide variety of after-school programs.
 The Lamont Elementary School District is committed to a continuous improvement process throughout the organization, including promoting a strong student-centered learning environment by securing active partnerships with local organizations to promote high student achievement.